Polish central bank raises interest rate as prices surge – KION546

 Polish central bank raises interest rate as prices surge

 WARSAW, Poland (AP) — Poland’s central bank has made its second interest rate hike in as many months as consumer prices surge.
 The National Bank of Poland raised the rate Wednesday to 1.25%.
-The move indicates that it intends to move more forcefully against rising prices after facing criticism for not acting sooner.
-It comes after the European Union’s statistics agency said Friday that Poland’s yearly inflation rate registered at 6.8% in October.
-That’s among the highest in the 27-member European Union.
-Inflation has been spiking worldwide in recent months because of soaring energy prices and pent-up demand during the pandemic recovery.
+The move indicates the central bank intends to move more forcefully against rising prices after facing criticism for not acting sooner.
+The European Union’s statistics agency reported last week that Poland’s yearly inflation rate registered at 6.8% in October.
+That’s among the highest in the 27-member EU.
+The head of the National Bank of Poland said Wednesday that he foresees inflation peaking at 7% in January.
+Inflation has increased worldwide in recent months because of soaring energy prices and pent-up demand during the pandemic recovery.